+Priority considerations.
 OJJDP will give priority consideration to all applicants who address the following.
 Applicants are not required to address all of the priority considerations.

-- include a plan to implement activities that have been demonstrated effective in facilitating the successful reentry of offenders. - provides for an independent evaluation of the project that includes, to the maximum extent feasible, random assignment of offenders to program delivery and control groups.
-For purposes of this solicitation, this may include the collection of robust performance measures as identified above.
+- Include a plan to implement activities that have been demonstrated to be effective in facilitating the successful reentry of juveniles. - Provide for an independent evaluation of the project that includes, to the maximum extent feasible, random assignment of youth to program delivery and control groups.
+For the purposes of this solicitation, this may include the collection of robust performance measures, as identified above.